hanjingo/doc/NOTE/DISTRIBUTED_SYSTEMS_CONCEPTS_AND_DESIGN/chapter12.md

   ![12_7](res/12_7.png)

-  *DIrectory service operations*
+  *Directory service operations*

-- **Hierarchic file system**.
+- **Hierarchical file system**.

-  A hierarchic file system such as the one that UNIX provides consists of a number of directories arranged in a tree structure.
+  A hierarchical file system, such as the one that UNIX provides, consists of a number of directories arranged in a tree structure.
 Each directory holds the names of the files and other directories that are accessible from it.
 Any file or directory can be referenced using a *pathname* - a multi-part name that represents a path through the tree.

 - **File groups**